-19. Object and Date Due.
+- 19. Object and Date Due.
 Each Branch is required to send its annual returns to Artillery House by 1st March each year.
 The annual returns are important in providing Artillery House with the up-to-date information on how each Branch is fairing.
 They also provide names and addresses of office holders, so that correspondence can be addressed correctly.
-Annual returns also confirm the number of members in each branch, from which the winners of certain trophies are calculated.
+Annual returns also confirm the number of members in each branch, from which the winners of certain trophies are calculated. - 20.
+Format.
+The format for the annual returns is at Annex C to Part 5.